mr2raccoon/caactus/README.md

 This worklow allwows for the automatization of cell-counting from messy microscopic images with different (touching) cell types for biological research.

 # Installation
-## Install python
+## Install miniconda, create an environment with Python and vigra
-- [Download and install python](https://www.python.org/downloads/) for your respective operating system
+- [Download and install miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install#windows-installation) for your respective operating system according to the instructions.
-- Make sure that the `pip-installer` was installed along the `python`-installation by typing `pip help` in the command prompt.
+- Once installed create an environent for using `caactus` with the following command from your cmd-line `conda create -n caactus-env -c conda-forge "python>=3.10.12" vigra`

+## Install caactus
+- activate the `caactus-env` from the cmd-line with `conda actiavte caactus-env
+- To install `caactus` inside your environment, use `pip install caactus` to install all scripts plus the needed dependencies.
+- during the below described steps that call the `caactus-scripts` make sure to have the `caactus-env` activated

 ## Install ilastik
 - [Download and install ilastik](https://www.ilastik.org/download) for your respective operating system.

-## Install vigra

-- Follow the install instructions [for vigra on the developer's website](https://ukoethe.github.io/vigra/doc-release/vigra/Installation.html)

-## Install caactus

-- To install `caactus` use `pip install caactus` to install all scripts plus the needed dependencies.

 # Workflow
 ## A Culturing